-Grips that are not functional
+Grasps that are not functional

-A tight tripod grip
+A tight tripod grasp

-A tripod grip where the pencil is held very tightly with the index and middle finger strongly flexed at the first middle finger joint and over extended at the end finger joint does not allow for easy small movements of the fingers.
+A tripod grasp where the pencil is held very tightly with the index and middle finger strongly flexed at the first middle finger joint and over extended at the end finger joint does not allow for easy small movements of the fingers.

 Straight finger grip with index finger resting on top of the pencil shaft

 In this grip configuration the pencil with the middle finger resting on top of the pencil shaft.
 The index and middle fingers straight (extended).

 In the picture below the pencil is stabilised between the pads of the thumb and fingers.

 Four finger grip

 Some children hold the pencil with all the fingers resting on the pencil.
 This position does not allow easy finger movements.